-Pont Chaban Delmas is a modern bridge, named after the previous mayor of the city which was inaugurated in 2013.
+Pont Chaban Delmas is a modern bridge, named after the previous mayor of the city, which was inaugurated in 2013.
 It’s the longest vertical-lift bridge in Europe and seeing it elevating to let the tall ships pass is a very impressive sight.
-On the way there you will pass by several hangars that were turned into restaurants, boutiques and a fantastic science museum for kids (Cap Sciences).
+On the way there you will pass by several hangars that were turned into restaurants, boutiques, and a fantastic science museum for kids (Cap Sciences).

 Take a boat to the other side of the Garonne

 Since 2013 the public transport system in Bordeaux has introduced a ferry (navette fluviale) that will cross you over to the other side.
-The ferry that operates from 7am to 7pm, stops at five stations: Stalingrad, Quinconces, les Hangars, La Cité du Vin and Lormont.
+The ferry which operates from 7 am to 7 pm, stops at five stations: Stalingrad, Quinconces, les Hangars, La Cité du Vin and Lormont.
 If you followed my guide up to now, take the navette at La Cité du Vin and get down at Stalingrad (on the other side of the river).

-Take a look at the ferry time table here.
+Take a look at the ferry timetable here.

 This is the end of our weekend journey in Bordeaux!
 Before I leave you, here are some useful links:

 The Bordeaux expats blog is a great source of info for people considering moving to Bordeaux.